h-arshadd/Ecommerce_sales_predictor/README.md

-Flask E-commerce Sales Predictor
+#E-commerce Sales Predictor Using Flask and Linear Regression

-A Flask web application that predicts e-commerce product sales using a Linear Regression model trained on historical sales data.
-Users can input product details, customer segment, price, discount, marketing spend, and date to get predicted units sold.
+A Python web application that predicts e-commerce product sales based on product details, customer segment, pricing, discount, marketing spend, and date.
+The predictions are powered by a Linear Regression model trained on historical sales data, and served through a Flask web interface.

+Dataset

+This project uses the E-commerce Sales Prediction Dataset from Kaggle:
+E-commerce Sales Prediction Dataset

+It contains the following columns:

+Date – date of the sale

+Product_Category – category of the product (Electronics, Clothing, Furniture)

+Customer_Segment – segment of customer (Consumer, Corporate, Home Office)

+Price – price of the product

+Discount – discount applied to the product

+Marketing_Spend – marketing spend for the product

+Units_Sold – number of units sold (target variable)

 Features

-Predict units sold for products based on:
+Predicts units sold for any product based on input features.

-Product category

-Customer segment

-Price

-Discount

-Marketing spend

-Date (day, month, year)

-Built with Flask and a simple, clean HTML/CSS frontend.

-Pretrained Linear Regression model saved using pickle.

-Demo Screenshot

-(Optional: replace with your actual screenshot URL)

-Installation
+Uses Linear Regression from scikit-learn with preprocessing:

+One-hot encoding of categorical variables (Product_Category, Customer_Segment)

+Scaling of numeric features (Price, Discount, Marketing_Spend, day, month, year)

+Flask web app with an interactive form for users to input product details.

+Clean and responsive HTML/CSS frontend for user-friendly interaction.

+Pretrained model is stored in sales_prediction_model.pkl for quick predictions.

+Example Output
+Web Interface

+Users can select product category, customer segment, enter pricing details, and date to predict sales.

+Prediction Result

+Predicted units sold displayed instantly after submitting the form.

+How to Use

 Clone the repository